ChicoState/UX-Project-Report-Template/README.md

 !!!
-NOTE: Delete all parts of this file surrounded by three exclamation marks and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!
+NOTE: Delete all parts of this file surrounded by three exclamation marks (including the exclamation marks themselves) and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!

 # !!!Project Name!!!

-!!!Brief introduction to the project's vision!!!
+!!!Brief introduction to the project and the problem it is intended to solve!!!

 ## UX Team Members